Akbarabi/firebase-practice-crud/README.md

 3. **Configure Firebase:**

-   -Create a Firebase project in the Firebase Console.
+   - Create a Firebase project in the Firebase Console.
-   -Add an Android and/or iOS app to your Firebase project.
+   - Add an Android and/or iOS app to your Firebase project.
-   -Download the `google-services.json` (for Android) and/or `GoogleService-Info.plist` (for iOS) and place them in the appropriate directories:
+   - Download the `google-services.json` (for Android) and/or `GoogleService-Info.plist` (for iOS) and place them in the appropriate directories:
-     -`android/app for google-services.json`
+     - `android/app for google-services.json`
-     -`ios/Runner for GoogleService-Info.plist`
+     - `ios/Runner for GoogleService-Info.plist`
-   -Ensure the Firebase project is properly configured by running:
+   - Ensure the Firebase project is properly configured by running:
    ```
    flutterfire configure
    ```